chaoss/metrics/activity-metrics/pull-requests-over-time.md

 # Pull Requests Over Time

 ## 1. Description
-How many pull requests have been submitted over a specified time period?
+The number of pull requests submitted over a specified time period

 ## 2. Use Cases
 This metric will provide an easy to view graph of how many pull requests have been submitted to the project over time.